HBRS-SDP/ss24-physiological-computing/HriPhysioLib/cli/README.md

 After building the main library, you need to build the CLI example, which is designed to test the Hilbert Transform on the generated ECG data.

-The CLI example has its own `build.sh` script located at `./HriPhysioLib/cli/build.sh`.
+The CLI example has its own `build.sh` script located at [build](build.sh).
 To build the CLI example, navigate to the `cli` folder and run the following commands:

 ```bash
 cd ./HriPhysioLib/cli